Tygo-van-den-Hurk/Quick-Flash/README.md

 This would output the following fully animated presentation:

 <img src="./docs/assets/example-presentation.gif" width="100%" alt="An example Slyde presentation based on the previous example XML template">

+## Features

+- Easily build beautifully animated presentations
+- Use markup to effortlessly style your text
+- Rich plugin system extend Slyde in under a minute
+- Exports are offline-ready HTML files
+- Embed images in your presentation